relativityboy/bonmot/readme.md

 ## BonMot [![NPM version][npm-image]][npm-url]

+**Important note for moving from 4.3->5.0+ update your 'stickit' dependency name to 'backbone.stickit'.
+(when using webpack you can probably remove the mapping entirely)

 **Easy to Use.
 Nicely scalable.**

 Backbone has a fantastic set of mature, reliable, and performant libraries.
 But getting them to work